Disclaimer: for this to work, you must be an ETH Zurich affiliated person and own a nethz-account.

 >>> import h5py

-The sad thing is that only the not publicly-accessible Leonhard cluster has GPU nodes… So if you need that, you will have to ask Cluster Support.
+Only the not publicly-accessible Leonhard cluster has GPU nodes.
+So if you need that, you will have to ask Cluster Support.

 I am a student who does not know anything about scientific computing, let alone ETHs HPC infrasctructure.
-This blog post just tries to provide some guidance for students who do not want to torture their Macbook too much.
-I do not provide any support, and also I am not responsible if the admins get angry at you because you ran your stuff on a login node.
+This blog post just tries to provide some guidance for students.
+I do not provide any support.
+Also, I am not responsible if the admins get angry at you because you ran your stuff on a login node.

 Find support here